Blog · ETF fundamentals

 What Is an ETF?
 LATAM Context for the U.S.-Listed Sleeve

-Cognitor · 2026-04-07 · EN
+Cognitor · EN

 Why U.S.-listed ETFs show up in LATAM portfolios

-Questions to ask your intermediaries
+Questions to ask your intermediaries before accessing U.S. ETFs

 FAQ

-Is a SIC-listed ETF identical to NYSE?
+Is a SIC-listed ETF in Mexico identical to the NYSE version?

-Which country hub should I read?
+Which country hub should I read as a LATAM investor?

-Is this investment advice?
+Is this legal or investment advice?

 Cognitor provides general financial information and educational research — not personal investment advice or a recommendation to buy or sell any security.